OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Terminal-Shell-and-File-Management.md

 17. The command prompt should return.
 Files can also be viewed from the command line with the ``cat`` program.
 Use the command ``cat file.txt`` to show the content of the file that was just created.
 <br>

-18. Return to the Files GUI and browse to the test directory and double click on the test.txt file to open the file in the GUI text editor.
+18. Return to the Files GUI and browse to the test directory and double click on the file.txt file to open the file in the GUI text editor.

 ## Windows PowerShell